Blas Valera: Works

 Valera was the author of four known works.
 Most of his writings are lost, but their character can be ascertained through their use as sources by other authors.
 His first known work written in 1579 or earlier was a history of the spread of Christianity among the indigenous people of the Andes.
-The second was a lengthy history of the Incas which was mostly destroyed in the sacking of Cadiz in 1596.
+The second was a lengthy history of the Incas which was mostly destroyed in the sacking of Cádiz in 1596.
 The parts that survived were cited and quoted by, among others, Inca Garcilaso de la Vega in his Comentarios Reales de los Incas published in 1609.
 Garcilaso said that Valera's Latin was "elegant."
 Valera also wrote a Quechua Vocabulary which was more like an encyclopedia.
 He expressed his admiration for the Inca Emperor Atahuallpa who he said was a Christian saint in heaven.
 The "Vocabulario" was a source, sometimes not attributed due to Valera's poor standing with the Jesuits, for Giovanni Anello Oliva in his histories of the Incas.
 The fourth work, and the only one which is known to exist in its entirety is "An Account of the Ancient Customs of Peruvian Natives."
 Most of the "Account" describes the religion of the Incas in highly favorable terms, apparently to counter negative descriptions of Inca religion by other writers.
 It was written by Valera while he was recuperating from illness in Quito in 1594 and 1595.